g0v-data/g0v-hackmd-archive/notes/VgsCtzopT4u3Nef-O1zmfw.md

 This guide focuses on securing and updating Flutter applications.
 It covers security practices for protecting user data, mitigating malware and hacking risks, and ensuring compliance with data protection regulations.
 Additionally, it emphasizes the importance of regular updates for improving app performance, fixing bugs, and staying compatible with the latest OS versions.
 Following these best practices helps developers strengthen their Flutter apps against security threats and ensures they remain reliable and up-to-date.

-## Securing and Obfuscating Flutter Applications
-In this guide, we will explore critical practices for securing Flutter applications, including password hashing and obfuscation techniques.
-We will explain the concepts in-depth, provide code examples, and clarify the differences between hashing and encryption.
-Additionally, we'll demonstrate how to obfuscate a Flutter app and discuss its importance.

-### Password Hashing vs. Encryption
+## Password Hashing vs. Encryption
 Hashing is a one-way function that converts input data (like a password) into a fixed-size string of characters, which appears random.
 The original data cannot be retrieved from the hash.
 Hashing is ideal for securely storing passwords because even if the hash is exposed, it cannot be reversed to reveal the original password.

 Encryption is a reversible process where data is converted into a different format to prevent unauthorized access.
 The encrypted data can be decrypted back to its original form using a specific key.
 Encryption is suitable for data that needs to be accessed later, such as messages or files, but is not recommended for storing passwords.